Product Lifecycle & Process10 min read

 1. Wonder: Is this problem worth solving?

 Problem framing.
 Use the Working Backwards press release to articulate the customer's pain and the value of solving it before writing code.
 Use the Five Whys to uncover root causes.
+Often the strongest signals come from watching users misuse your product to do something it wasn't designed for.
+That mismatch between intended use and actual use is latent demand, and it's the most reliable source of new-product ideas.

 2. Explore: Have we found the right solution?